beaveronpole/wav2mp3/README.md

 *It should work for unsigned 2..7 bit data, and signed 9..31 data, but i have no files to check.*

+Converter works for files with format: `RIFF('WAVE' <fmt(PCM|FLOAT)>,<wave-data>)`

 To start encoding we should run the program with args like: `wav2mp3 ./directory_with_wav_files`

 # Result
-Now the application can read WAV files and convert them to MP3 files using Lame library 3.100 with multitthreads.
-The thread count is an optimal thread count for your system (*threads count == CPU core threads count*).
+Now the application can read WAV files and convert them to MP3 files using Lame library 3.100 with multithreads.
+The thread count is an optimal thread count for your system (*threads count == CPU core threads count*) OR if files count is less then cores count-> files count.
 It works in Linux and Windows with Cygwin for posix threads.

 The project build system is CMake.

 *Tested on Debian 10, Windows 10.*

-# Plan

-1. Add simple logger for multithread environment
-2. Think about ID3 tags

 #### Build on Windows:

 To build the project on Windows we should install Cygwin from here https://www.cygwin.com/ It allows us to use posix threads under the Windows system.
-While installing cygwin in GUI we should enable several additional packages:
+While installing cygwin 3.1.2 in GUI we should enable several additional packages:
-`cmake`, `gcc-g++`, `gdb`, `make`
+`cmake 3.15.5-1`, `gcc-g++ 7.4.0-1`, `gdb 8.1.1-1`, `make 4.2.1-2`

 ***To build lame using cygwin:***
 1. start cygwin terminal